 Zechariah was a contemporary of Haggai, who began ministering among the Jews two months after Haggai began preaching.
-In the first part of his book, Zechariah describes God's promises to Israel and God's plan for the restoration of the Temple.
+In the first part of his book, Zechariah describes God's plan for the restoration of the Temple and of Jerusalem, and God's promises to Israel.
 However the keeping of these promises requires the people to be morally upright, to be charitable, merciful and just-in other words, obedient to God's commandments.
-However, the Jews placed more importance on the observance of the ritual law than on the moral law.
+However the Jews placed more importance not on the moral law but on the observance of the ritual law.
 For example, they were more concerned with how they appeared to others when fasting than about the needs of their neighbors.
 Zechariah preaches that fasting born only of genuine piety is pleasing to God.
-In the New Testament Jesus repeatedly condemns the Pharisees for the same hypocrisy.
+Later in the New Testament Jesus repeatedly condemns the Pharisees for the same hypocrisy.

-The second part of the Book of Zechariah (9-14) describes the reestablishment of the house of David; the coming of the Messiah; His passion and death, including the prophecy of His being pierced (12:10); His priesthood (13:9) and finally, the calling of the Gentiles (14:16).
+The second part of the Book of Zechariah (9-14) describes the re-establishment of the house of David; the coming of the Messiah; His passion and death, including the prophecy of His being pierced (12:10); His priesthood (13:9) and finally, the calling of the Gentiles (14:16).